JaouherK/proxy-gateway/README.md

 - Integrates with frontend library
 - Processes authenticated and public
 - Included a Postman collection to start testing your API interface
+- Output logs ready for easy parsing by logstash or Splunk
 - Logging for major requests and incidents with levels of seriousness
 - Logging uses tags to easily be fetched through logs grabber